tomverbeure/color3/README.md

 * Button
 * SDRAM

+Since all major chips are using LVTTL compatilbe IOs, all FPGA IO banks are set to 3.3V as well.

 # Silicon Image Chips

 One of the really nice features of the Silicon Image chips is that they support HDCP 1.4.
 This version of